zeek/zeek-docs/doc/frameworks/broker.rst

    :linenos:
    :tab-width: 4

-There are two different ways to send events.

-The first is to call the :zeek:see:`Broker::publish` function which you can supply directly with the event and its arguments or give it the return value of :zeek:see:`Broker::make_event` in case you need to send the same event/args multiple times.
-When publishing events like this, local event handlers for the event are not called.
+To send an event, call the :zeek:see:`Broker::publish` function which you can supply directly with the event and its arguments or give it the return value of :zeek:see:`Broker::make_event` in case you need to send the same event/args multiple times.
+When publishing events like this, local event handlers for the event are not called, even if a matching subscription exists.

-The second option is to call the :zeek:see:`Broker::auto_publish` function where you specify a particular event that will be automatically sent to peers whenever the event is called locally via the normal event invocation syntax.
-When auto-publishing events, local event handlers for the event are called in addition to sending the event to any subscribed peers.

 .. literalinclude:: broker/events-connector.zeek
    :caption: events-connector.zeek